sagecodes/intro-to-sql/README.md

 There are two major components in a database:

 - Data(Information Stored) and Schema(How the data is organized)
-- Sections are called tables
+- Sections.
+Also called tables.
+This how the data get structured.

 ##### Tables